numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 This shared file storage is pivotal for horizontal scaling of WordPress, ensuring that essential files such as `plugins`, `themes`, and uploads are consistently accessible across the entire fleet.

+### Read Replicas for RDS

+We can take advantage of **Read Replicas** for our **RDS database** to alleviate the load on the primary instance.
+This is particularly useful for queries that involve extensive **reading**, such as `reporting tasks`.

+**Read Replicas** not only contribute to horizontally scaling database reads but also enhance overall database availability.

 ## Prerequisites

 Before we proceed with scaling our WordPress deployment on AWS, make sure you have the following prerequisites in place